#MeetTheStudents: Duduzile Nyirongo

 You seem very passionate about advocacy, politics and youth representation, why is that?

-What role did you play in the recent political events in Zimbabwe?
+What role did you play in the recent political events in ZiEMBAbwe?
 Why was this important to you?

 How is ALUSB equipping you with the skills, knowledge, and network you would need to continue leading the cause for good governance in Africa?